 Think of your playbook as a garden; it needs consistent attention to thrive.
 Set a recurring calendar invite, whether it’s quarterly or bi-annually, for a dedicated playbook review session.
 This isn't just a quick skim.
 During these reviews, your leadership team should critically assess every component.
 Are the buyer personas still accurate?
 Have competitors introduced new talking points we need to counter?
 Is our value proposition still landing effectively?
 A playbook should be a living document that reflects your current reality.
 Regular reviews prevent your most valuable sales asset from becoming obsolete.

-Create a Rep Feedback Loop
+Listen to Your Reps: Create a Feedback Loop

 Your sales reps are on the front lines every single day.
 They know which scripts feel awkward, which battle cards are missing key information, and which objection-handling tactics actually work.
 Ignoring their insights is a massive missed opportunity.
 You need to create a simple, frictionless way for them to share feedback.
 This could be a dedicated Slack channel, a section in your weekly team meeting, or a simple feedback form linked within the playbook itself.
 By empowering your reps to suggest improvements, you not only make the playbook better but also foster a culture of ownership and collaboration.